RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2019-08-30-CentOS7-Wireguard-PiHole.md

 [root@vps ~]# yum install epel-release
 [root@vps ~]# yum install wireguard-dkms wireguard-tools
 ```
-Once the packages have finished downloading and installing, we need to createa a directory for the Wireguard config files and generate some keys:
+Once the packages have finished downloading and installing, we need to create a directory for the Wireguard config files and generate some keys:

 ```console
 [root@vps ~]# mkdir /etc/wireguard